FullstackJack/rn-notifications-sample-app/README.md

 Despite the name, "VirtualizedList", the underlying implementation in FlatList and SectionList, can still have poor performance when the list is large.
 I solved around this issue by making use of React's `memo` to memoize the list items and only render/rerender items that have changed.
 For instance, when a read flag is updated, rather than triggering a whole list rerender, `memo` only let's the parent update the single item that changed.

+Further complicating the logic, timeago should needs to be re-rendered periodically.
+One way to make this work is to unmount the notifications screen on blur and rerender items on next view.
+Another techique is to add the timeago to the props of the memoization which favors rerendering of more recent items.
+If we had hundreds of recent items though, this could become a rendering bottleneck and would need to be tuned.

 # What TODO Next

 1. Push Notifications - Notifications should be deeply integrated with push notifications so they can be received when the app is backgrounded, inactive, or foregrounded.
 When a user opens a push notification, it should mark it as read, even if the action takes the user to a deep-linked screen.